At a Glance

 This routine invites students to consider a meaningful, inspirational, or thought-provoking quotation.
 Depending on the quotation you choose, you can use this routine for lighthearted community building or, more seriously, to invite students to share their perspectives on important topics and ideas.
 When you choose quotations that resonate with students and are relevant to their lives, you demonstrate that you care about their identities and interests.
-The following sentence starters can prompt students’ thinking as they write and talk about the quotations.

 - The quotation makes me think of/about . . .

 - The writer/speaker wants me to consider . . .

 - I wonder what the writer/speaker means by . . .

 - Parts of the quotation I agree with are . . . , and parts I disagree with are . . .

 - I don’t understand . . .

 - This quotation resonates with me / relates to my experience because . . .